-Some web sites are programmed to insert a small filecommonly called a "cookie"-- onto the hard drive of your computer.
+Many websites are programmed to insert a small file-commonly called a "cookie"- onto the hard drive of your computer, that carries identifying information.
 Some cookies serve to identify you to the website and may be required to use the site.
-Some function to save you the trouble of re-typing various information every time you visit.
-Others function to keep track of what sites you visit and what things you look for on the web and may even be able to obtain your e-mail address from your visit.
+Some function to save you the trouble of retyping information every time you visit.
+Others keep track of what sites you visit and what things you look for on the web and may even be able to obtain your email address from your visit.
 Marketers are interested in such information and may use it to tailor ads to send to you.
-Hence the name "adware" is sometimes used to describe these programs.
+Programs that send you targeted advertisements are called "adware."

-Some programs added on to your computer when you download free programs or visit certain websites are less benign.
-When inserted on your computer without your permission, they are sometimes called "spyware."
-These programs may not only keep track of what you do on the net, they may even be used to keep track of what you type on your keyboard, including your personal information.
+A bigger problem is when you download free programs or visit certain websites and programs are added to your computer without your knowledge.
+These programs, often referred to as "spyware," may not only keep track of what you do online, they may even be used to keep track of what you type on your keyboard, including your personal information and passwords.

 If you use Internet Explorer, you can delete cookies manually by clicking on "Tools" in the menu bar, clicking on "Internet Options," going to the "General" tab, and pressing the "Delete" button to delete cookies, passwords and other stored data.
 You can also customize your browser setting to accept cookies, block them, or prompt you for a decision about each cookie.
 To do this, click on "Tools," click on "Internet Options," click on the "Privacy" tab, and then click "Advanced."
 You may want to allow first party cookies but block or prompt third party cookies.
 You may be surprised at how many advertising companies are tracking your online activity.

 If you use Firefox, you can change your cookie preferences and delete stored data by clicking on "Tools," "Options," and then "Privacy."

 What are some signs that my computer may be infected with spyware?